hwdsl2/setup-ipsec-vpn/README.md

 - Encapsulates all VPN traffic in UDP - does not need ESP protocol
 - Can be directly used as "user-data" for a new Amazon EC2 instance
 - Automatically determines public IP and private IP of server
-- Includes basic IPTables rules and `sysctl.conf` settings
+- Includes `sysctl.conf` optimizations for improved performance
-- Tested with Ubuntu 16.04/14.04/12.04, Debian 8 and CentOS 6 & 7
+- Tested with Ubuntu 16.04/14.04/12.04, Debian 8 and CentOS 7/6

 ## Requirements